BSGmarathon/vdon-viewer/README.md

 This will make portable folders that you can run to start the app

-TODO: document command line args
+TODO: document command line args, remove non-needed languages from electron in an auto zip script